Teeds34/TwitterBot3000/README.md

 # TwitterBot3000
 by Teeds (@teeds34)

-A simple python script to retweet specified users at a regular interval.
+A simple python script to retweet specified users.

 Dependencies: